Find out about the VAT liability of insurance transactions and insurance related services.

-2.5 Insurance transactions effected by holders of block policies
+2.5 Insurance transactions affected by holders of block policies

-Following the CJEU decision, we regard supplies made by block policyholders as being insurance transactions for the purposes of the VAT exemption even though they wouldn’t be seen as insurance for regulatory purposes.
+Following the CJEU decision, we regard supplies made by block policyholders as being insurance transactions for the purposes of the VAT exemption even though they would not be seen as insurance for regulatory purposes.

 This means that block policyholders are acting as principals when they’re effecting insurance transactions rather than as intermediaries arranging supplies of insurance.

 2.5.1 What a block policy is

 The term ‘block policy’ was used by the CJEU to define the policy held by CPP.
 We’re aware that the term can be used within the insurance industry to mean other types of policy.
 We’re also aware that other terms, like ‘master policy’ can be used to describe the type of policy held by CPP.
 It’s important therefore to be clear what’s meant by the term ‘block policy’ when used by us with reference to the CJEU decision in CPP and its wider implications for the insurance exemption in this area.

 The key characteristics of a block policy are that: